MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 -   Windows 10

-## Setting up a proof of concept deployment lab
+## Setting up a proof of concept (PoC) deployment lab

 This guide provides instructions for setting up a proof of concept (PoC) lab using Hyper-V and a minimum amount of resources.
 Additional guides will provide detailed steps for deploying Windows 10 on client computers in the PoC environmment.

+## Hardware and software requirements

+1 Hyper-V host computer
+- 8 GB RAM or greater (16 GB recommended)
+- 16 GB available hard disk space

 <table border="1" cellpadding="2">
     <tr>